Fajar-RahmadJaya/KeyTik/README.md

 2. Pin Profile.
 3. Assign shortcut on profile.
 4. Create profile or edit only always on top.
+5. Repository or another way to made opensource for holding AutoHotkey script to share your script or download script from another person.

 ## Have Any Suggestion ?